Coding Camp Helps Girls Pursue Computer Science

 She says the girls had an affinity towards the Cozmo and the other robots.
 Having a program like Codemakers opens the door to more females who have a passion for engineering and computers says Betz, as the industry is very male-dominated.

-"Especially in post-secondary, it's male dominated, it's completely male dominated or at least completely.
+"Especially in post-secondary, it's male-dominated, it's completely male-dominated or at least completely.
 My example is in my first year coding class, computer science one which is the intro to everything computer science, 100 people and there were five girls."

-Betz sates these statistics are unacceptable.
+Betz states these statistics are unacceptable.

 WISE through Codemakers hopes that by introducing coding and computer sciences at a young age will show girls that the field is not just for boys.
 Betz says girls should not have to feel intimidated to enter a specific field, anyone who has a passion and has good ideas should be able to follow that passion.